 * Students participating in a special program, such as Workforce, International, or Personal Financial Planning, may have to meet other requirements for payment and completion deadlines.

 Step 4 – Receive your certificate and digital badge

 Once you have met all your curriculum requirements for your certificate or specialization, there are a few more steps to complete the process.

-- Be sure you have met all the requirements for your certificate/specialization that were in place at the time you established candidacy.
-You can review our archived quarterly catalogs for the requirements at the time of enrollment.
+- Be sure you have met all the requirements for your certificate/specialization that were in place at the time you established your candidacy.
+You can review our archived quarterly catalogs for the exact requirements that were in place at the time.

-- Enroll in the certificate or specialization completion fee for your program.
-Note: if you haven't enrolled in the certificate or specialization, it may not be issued.
+- Enroll in the completion fee for your certificate or specialization program.
+Note: if you haven't established candidacy in the certificate or specialization, it may not be issued.

 - Pay the processing fee.

-- Make sure that your mailing address and contact information is current in your student account.
+- Make sure that your mailing address and contact information are current in your student account.

 Please allow up to four weeks for your certificate or specialization to be processed and mailed out.
 Your digital badge will be issued once your certificate or specialization is processed.

 - Celebrate all your hard work.